marine-cytometry/marine-cytometry.github.io/content/home.md

 title="Side Scatter"
 ) }}

-Dark Field illumination allows the detection of particles as small as 1/2 the illumination wavelength well above background noise.
+Dark Field illumination allows the noise-free detection of particles as small as 1/2 the illumination wavelength.

 ## Full Spectrum Omni-Directional Flow Cytometry&trade;